-In this policy Kavli UK Ltd can be referred to as Kavli UK Ltd, the Company, “our”, “us” or “we”.
-This policy also covers all companies who operate as part of the Kavli UK Group in the UK including:
+In this policy St Helen’s Farm Ltd can be referred to as St Helen’s Farm Ltd, the Company, “our”, “us” or “we”.

 Personal data means any information relating to any living individual (also known as a ‘data subject’) who can be identified (directly or indirectly) by reference to an identifier (e.g. name, IP address, employee number, email address, physical features etc.).
 Personal data can be both factual (e.g. contact details or date of birth), or an opinion about a person's actions or behaviour, or information that may otherwise impact on that individual.
 It can be personal, or business related.